 You have your own boat and want to know where the marinas are located, what services are available for pleasure boaters and what tourist attractions are nearby?
 Québec’s best resource for this information for boating enthusiasts is Nautisme Québec.
 It’s designed to meet the specific needs of pleasure boaters and tourists.
 It’s an initiative of the Alliance de l’industrie nautique du Québec, designed for pleasure boaters.
 The Nautisme Québec website provides a map of Québec with its 16 nautical areas and some 210 marinas.

 We have a precious jewel in the heart of the Gulf of St. Lawrence—the Îles de la Madeleine archipelago.
-You can get to the islands by ferry from Prince Edward Island or by cruise ship from Montréal and Québec City, with CTMA Transport.
+You can get to the islands by ferry from Prince Edward Island.
 Seeing the coastline roll by gives you a completely different perspective of our majestic river and Québec’s regions.
 It’s also a great way to discover the Côte-Nord by sea: a passenger-freight ship leaving from Rimouski serves the entire Basse-Côte-Nord region between Kegaska (where Route 138 comes to an end), Île d’Anticosti and Blanc-Sablon.
 Reservations are recommended, particularly during peak season.

 Proof of competency for pleasure boating

 In Québec (and all of Canada), if you operate a motorboat for recreational purposes, you must have proof of competency, EXCEPT if you are not a Canadian resident AND you have been operating your own boat for less than 45 consecutive days.
 Note that a proof of residence is required on board at all times.